By the end of this section, you will be able to do the following:

 - Explain sexual and asexual reproduction in fungi

 Although humans have used yeasts and mushrooms since prehistoric times, until recently, the biology of fungi was poorly understood.
 In fact, up until the mid-20th century, many scientists classified fungi as plants!
 Fungi, like plants, are mostly sessile and seemingly rooted in place.
 They possess a stem-like structure similar to plants, as well as having a root-like fungal mycelium in the soil.
 In addition, their mode of nutrition was poorly understood.
 Progress in the field of fungal biology was the result of mycology: the scientific study of fungi.
-Based on fossil evidence, fungi appeared in the pre-Cambrian era, about 450 million years ago.
+Based on fossil evidence, fungi have been found in the Denovian era, about 410 million years ago.
+However, new findings might place the appearance of the first fungi during the Neoproterozoic era, about 900 million years ago.
 Molecular biology analysis of the fungal genome demonstrates that fungi are more closely related to animals than plants.
-Under some current systematic phylogenies, they continue to be a polyphyletic group of organisms that share characteristics, rather than sharing a single common ancestor.
+Under some current systematic phylogenies, they continue to be a monophyletic group of organisms.

 Mycologists are biologists who study fungi.
 Historically, mycology was a branch of microbiology, and many mycologists start their careers with a degree in microbiology.
 To become a mycologist, a bachelor's degree in a biological science (preferably majoring in microbiology) and a master's degree in mycology are minimally necessary.
 Mycologists can specialize in taxonomy and fungal genomics, molecular and cellular biology, plant pathology, biotechnology, or biochemistry.
 Some medical microbiologists concentrate on the study of infectious diseases caused by fungi, called mycoses.
 Mycologists collaborate with zoologists and plant pathologists to identify and control difficult fungal infections, such as the devastating chestnut blight, the mysterious decline in frog populations in many areas of the world, or the deadly epidemic called white nose syndrome, which is decimating bats in the Eastern United States.